Saaifbanday/Docs-Test-Amplify/Writerside/topics/Group-By.md

 The arguments used is executing the dialog are given as follows.

->Arguments
+{type="full"}
+Arguments
+:
-> 1. col.names: These are the column names/variable names that you want to split the dataset by, e.g. col.names =c("var1", "var2").
+1. col.names: These are the column names/variable names that you want to split the dataset by, e.g. col.names =c("var1", "var2").
-> 2. datasetnameorindex: this is the name of the index.​
+2. datasetnameorindex: this is the name of the index.​
-> 3. removeall.splits: TRUE splits are removed, FALSE splits are added.
+3. removeall.splits: TRUE splits are removed, FALSE splits are added.